 - Goku reveals Super Saiyan 3 to Majin Buu and Babidi.
 He then proceeds to fight Buu.
 Sometime after the fight, Piccolo asks Goku if he could have defeated Buu.
 Goku claims he could have if he really tried.

-You'd Have Though: Goku would fight Majin Buu with all his might and destroy him as fast as possible and if he managed to accomplish the deed, he would simply have Piccolo train the new generation without the universe at stake.
+You'd Expect: Goku would fight Majin Buu with all his might and destroy him as fast as possible and if he managed to accomplish the deed, he would simply have Piccolo train the new generation without the universe at stake.

 Instead: He only fights Buu in order to buy some time for Trunks to reach Capsule Corp and retrieve the dragon radar.
-He then tells Piccolo that its should be left up to the new generation to defeat Buu.
+He then tells Piccolo that it should be left up to the new generation to defeat Buu.
 He then teaches Goten and Trunks the fusion technique before he returns to Other World.
 So, he's putting the fate of the world in the hands of 2 little kids who have never experienced serious combat in their lives.

 - Yamcha is piloting a plane containing Bulma, Chi-Chi, the Ox King, Master Roshi, Videl, Puar, Android 18 and Marron.
 A powerful shock wave destabilizes the plane and damages the controls, which results in busted engines and a dangerous loss of altitude.
 Everybody is panicked.